dimanikulin/dimanikulin/PublishWhat1.md

 ---

-# Critiear
+# criterions
-I published 6 puvlicateion on different sites before right this one
+So far I posted a lot of publicateion on 7 different sites.
+As for me the main criteria to say if publication is succefull and interesting are

-number of viewes
+- Number of viewes
+- Comments
+- Likes and reposts
+- Savings into bookmarks

 # Must Have Chapters

 Headline
 Article descption
 Tags